Please ensure Javascript is enabled for purposes of website accessibility

 Eligibility for Services

-The first step in the Student Intake Process is to provide documentation of disability to the North Idaho College Disability Support Services office.
+The first step in the Student Intake Process is to submit an application through the AIM Student Portal and provide available documentation of disability to the North Idaho College Disability Support Services (DSS) office.

 2. A record of such an impairment; or